 (ii) the seventh day after the day on which the request was made to the employer.

-(3) Nothing in this section limits or otherwise affects the powers of an Industrial Inspector in relation to the inspection of employment records.
+(3) Nothing in this section limits or otherwise affects the powers of an industrial inspector in relation to the inspection of employment records.

 (4) In this section —